Long Haul Harmony Q&A with Mahbubul Alam, Movimento

-Mahbubul Alam, Movimento: Unlike a passenger car, a truck is a more finely-tuned driving machine.
+Mahbubul Alam, Movimento: Unlike a passenger car, a truck is a more finely tuned driving machine.
 Drivers spend eight or even ten hours a day for many days a month driving cargo that’s worth hundreds of thousands if not millions of dollars so, making sure we monitor the vehicle, and provide comfort, efficiency, safety and entertainment to the driver is critical.
 Each truck needs to be customized to the business needs of a particular customer, say, Walmart, Safeway or any corporation with a large fleet of trucks.
-It’s critical that we enable these vehicle with the latest technology to match the best in the transportation industry.
+It’s critical that we enable these vehicles with the latest technology to match the best in the transportation industry.

-Pana-Pacific is one of the largest suppliers of entertainment and communications systems to commercial vehicle (CV) manufacturers, their specialty is customization and they respond to very specific requests from customers.
-One of the most critical needs for the trucking industry, is an infotainment unit in the truck that at the same time does not cause any driver distraction.
-In order to keep units current and allow for customization for individual fleet, software updates are key just as are for other electronic devices such as the latest software updates for our phones.
-The fleet managers also need to be connected to a myriad of stats that give information about the status of the truck, fuel usage, maintenance as well as monitoring load and temperature and certainly location for business operations such as dispatch and route and pickup planning.
+Pana-Pacific is one of the largest suppliers of entertainment and communications systems to commercial vehicle (CV) manufacturers.
+Their specialty is customization and they respond to very specific requests from customers.
+One of the most critical needs for the trucking industry is an infotainment unit in the truck that at the same time does not cause any driver distraction.
+In order to keep units current and allow for customization for an individual fleet, software updates are key just as they are for other electronic devices such as the latest software updates for our phones.
+The fleet managers also need to be connected to a myriad of stats that give information about the status of the truck, fuel usage, and maintenance as well as monitoring load and temperature and certainly location for business operations such as dispatch and route and pickup planning.
 Movimento is working with Pana-Pacific to provide the software updates over-the-air (OTA) to these systems.

 EECatalog: Why pick an Android system?